 - Complete online entrance counseling if receiving a Federal Direct Loan for the first time.

 If your guaranteed financial aid or loans will not arrive before the last day to pay tuition and fees, you must arrange for a payment plan with the Bursar's Office.

 Before the last day of fee payment, you must make arrangements to pay tuition and fees, including housing if you are living on campus.
-A payment plan can be arranged if disbursement of financial aid for Fall 2013 will be delayed past the payment deadline.
+A payment plan can be arranged if disbursement of financial aid will be delayed past the payment deadline.
 You must pay tuition and fees by that time or late fees will apply.
 Contact the Bursar's Office if you are interested in setting up a payment plan.

 To verify that financial aid has arrived at UAF and is available for disbursement: